 Wayne State College, located in Wayne, Nebraska, has been recognized as one of the top public institutions of higher learning in the Midwest.
 WSC offers dozens of classes that can be taken by distance learners, but its most popular online offering is its online master's of business.
 This is a 30-credit-hour program that does not have any on-campus requirements.
 Distance learners access their course documents, chats, assignments, and exams through the Sakai learning management system.
 Students can customize their degree by choosing from a wide range of elective courses including ethics in leadership, dispute resolution management, and information systems technology and management.
 The program's coursework combines theory with practical applications to give students an immersive educational experience.
 WSC is also known as a military veteran-friendly campus and emphasizes the importance of serving its local and regional communities.

 Most Affordable Online Colleges in Nebraska

-Below you’ll find another list of the top online schools in Nebraska, ranked according to their tuition rates.
+See below for all of the online schools in Nebraska, sorted by tuition rates.